 1. Lowers Cholesterol And Reverses Plaque In Arteries

-Keeping your cholesterol under control is important for keeping your heart healthy.
+Managing your HDL and LDL cholesterol level is important for keeping your heart healthy.
 And nutmeg might be able to do just that.
 One animal study found that when subjects with high cholesterol were given nutmeg, it reduced their LDL cholesterol by 76.3% and prevented triglycerides, cholesterol, and phospholipids from accumulating in the heart, liver, and arteries.
 But that’s not all.
 It was also able to combat experimentally induced atherosclerosis by reducing plaque size.
 Nutmeg is thought to work by hampering the absorption of cholesterol.

 2. Improves Insulin Sensitivity